-Firebase Hosting Firebase Hosting is developer-focused web hosting for modern front-end web applications.
+Firebase Hosting is a fully-managed hosting service for static and dynamic content as well as microservices.
 Using Firebase Hosting, developers can deploy Secure Sockets Layer (SSL)-enabled web applications with static content and microservices to a global content-delivery network from a single command.